SureshPriyankara9902/Dog-Breed-Pridiction/README.md

     streamlit run app.py

 ### The app will open in your web browser, allowing you to upload dog images for classification.

-# Folder Structure
-### The model has been trained on a dataset organized in the following folder structure:

-        ./dog
-        │
-        └── Afghan
-        │   ├── 001.jpg
-        │   ├── 002.jpg
-        │   ...
-        │
-        └── African Wild Dog
-        │   ├── 001.jpg
-        │   ├── 002.jpg
-        │   ...
-        ...

-  Each breed has its own folder containing multiple images.

 # Model Details
 The Dog Breed Detection App uses a pre-trained machine learning model based on the InceptionV3 architecture.
 The model has been fine-tuned on a dataset of 70 different dog breeds.